Henry's DCM heart disease IMPROVED!

 I looked at all diet options and lots of pages recommended the Purina cardio dried food.
 Being vegans for a long time ourselves I found this hard and despite it perhaps having the supplements needed I couldn’t help feel like it was like feeding him a McDonalds with all the other ingredients ( chicken fat and pork fat etc I seem to remember).

-I then added a bit of Different Dog heart recipe food to his diet ( really struggling with the meat content- also not having any grain in it which I understood is needed to uptake of Taurine?) but then I decided we should try going back to plant based for all the other ethical and health benifits- which is when we came across your wonderful Just be Kind website.
+I then added a bit of Different Dog heart recipe food to his diet (really struggling with the meat content- also not having any grain in it which I understood is needed to uptake of Taurine?) but then I decided we should try going back to plant-based for all the other ethical and health benifits- which is when we came across your wonderful Just be Kind website.

 Since becoming plant-based eating your selection of plant-based foods Solo Vegetal, Give A Dog A Bean and supplemented homemade food; his concurrent scans at 6 months - one year, and two years have shown improved heart function and size has gone down and remained down!!